Scotch broth is an old-school British/Scottish recipe with centuries of history, my version features lamb cooked with pearl barley & veggies.

 Cawl is a Welsh soup that dispenses with the pulses that are in abundance in this recipe, but you can clearly see the two share a common genealogy.

-Then you have lobscouse, a beef dish from Liverpool which adds pulses by the way of split peas back into the mix.
-Although, I base my lamb neck stew on a version of scouse that doesn’t contain pulses.
+Then you have lobscouse, a beef dish from Liverpool which adds pulses, in the form of split peas, back into the mix.
+Although I base my lamb neck stew on a version of scouse that doesn't contain pulses.

 Then you have another Scottish dish, cock a leekie soup, this time it features chicken, but pearl barley makes an appearance in this dish.

-It’s also very similar to a dish from our close neighbours, Ireland, my take on slow cooker Irish stew definitely has a shared genealogy with this recipe.
+It's also very similar to a dish from our close neighbours, Ireland; my take on slow cooker Irish stew has a shared genealogy with this recipe.

 But for me, lamb or mutton makes the nicest version of this soup, which is loaded with pearl barley, split peas, veggies and finished with kale or cabbage.